dhess/hpio/README.md

-# gpio
+# hpio

-`gpio` provides support for writing GPIO programs in Haskell.
+`hpio` provides support for writing GPIO programs in Haskell.
 It includes an embedded DSL for writing platform-independent programs, along with low-level monads and IO functions which provide direct access to each supported platform's native GPIO API.